 Disorderly conduct is a general offense which can be applied to a variety of situations, such as getting into a physical altercation at a bar, or leaving your trash in a public park.
-Even seemingly harmless behavior could result in an arrest for disorderly conduct.
+Even seemingly harmless behavior could result in an arrest.
 Examples of actions which may result in such a charge have included use of offensive language, “cat calling” members of the opposite sex, indecent exposure and loitering.

 If you have been charged with disorderly conduct, that means the Commonwealth has to prove that: